Coping with the news that you’re dying

 - How will I know when I only have a few weeks or days to live?

 More information and support

-- Maggie’s Centres provide free emotional and practical support to people with cancer.
-You can drop into one of their centres, or visit their online centre.
+- Maggie’s Centres provide free support to people with cancer and their families.

-- The British Association for Counselling and Psychotherapy explains what counselling is, and you can search for counsellors, including counsellors who specialise in cancer.
+- You can search for counsellors on the The British Association for Counselling and Psychotherapy website, including counsellors who specialise in cancer.

 - The Samaritans offer a safe place for you to talk at any time about anything that’s worrying you.
 You don’t have to feel suicidal to contact them.

 Review date April 2023